lgreski/pokemonData/README.md

 ## July 2022 Update

 With the release of *Pokémon Legends: Arceus*, Pokémon 899 through 905 have been added to the Pokédex.
 These Pokémon are included in the gen08.csv file, as well as the full Pokémon.csv and Pokémon.xlsx files.
-Galarian and Hisuian forms of older gneration Pokémon are also included in the gen08.csv file.
+Galarian and Hisuian forms of older generation Pokémon are also included in the gen08.csv file.

 ## December 2021 Update